-• Outdoor jackets or coats are not to be worn during class instruction.
-A sweater or sweatshirt should be worn if the student feels the classroom is too cool.

-• Chains or other items that could be used as a weapon or can be a safety hazard or distraction shall not be worn.
+- Shorts must be fingertip length. - Outdoor jackets or coats are not to be worn during class instruction.
+Chains or other items that could be used as a weapon or can be a safety hazard or distraction shall not be worn.